calyxir/calyx/docs/tutorial/frontend-tut.md

 1. Every array in a MrXL program has the same length.
 2. Every integer in our generated hardware is 32 bits long.
 3. The bodies of `map` and `reduce` operations must be `+` or `*` operations involving array elements or integer constants.
+4. If repeated `map`/`reduce` operations are performed on the same memory, each of those operations must have the same parallelism factor.

 These can be lifted or relaxed via commensurate changes to the compiler.